Dermatology Fellowship & Junior Faculty Awards

-The Melanoma Research Alliance (MRA) is pleased to announce a Request for Proposals (RFP) to our Dermatology Fellowship Award program.
-The aim of this training program is to drive greater interest and improved outcomes in the prevention, detection, diagnosis, and staging of melanoma among dermatologists by investing in medical residents and post-doctoral fellows focused on dermatology.
+The Melanoma Research Alliance (MRA) is pleased to announce a call for applications to our Dermatology Fellowship Award and Dermatology Junior Faculty/Instructor Award program.
+The aim of this training program is to drive greater interest and focus on melanoma in dermatologic clinical practice and research related to the prevention, detection, diagnosis, and staging of melanoma.

-All proposals were due by 11:59 PM Eastern Time on April 2, 2021.
+All proposals are due by 11:59 PM Eastern Time on April 20, 2022.
 Proposals should be submitted via the proposalCENTRAL online application tool: https://proposalcentral.com/.

 MRA encourages applications from a diverse pool of investigators with respect to race, gender, sexual orientation, ethnicity, national origin, and disability.
 MRA recognizes that diversity in the biomedical research workforce is critical for ensuring that the most creative minds have the opportunity to contribute to realizing our research goals and to ensuring more equitable health outcomes for all.